 Messages are the words or signals, gestures and other non-verbal cues used to communicate.
 It is sent by one person to the other continuously and so goes the process of communication.

-Channel or medium is physical means used to send message from one person to another.
+Channel or medium is physical means used to send messages from one person to another.
 These mediums could be voice or sight for Face-to-face communication.
 Similarly, there are other mediums like phone, chat, video calls, etc.

 Noise is the disruptions and distortions caused during the process of communication.
 It is anything that doesn’t let the message pass on to the receiver as intended.
 Noise can be of various types like physical, socio-cultural, language, semantic, etc.

-Feedback is the spontaneous reaction caused by reception of message.
+Feedback is the spontaneous reaction caused by reception of the message.
 It lets the sender know that the message has reached.
 It also shows that the message has been interpreted as intended.
 It can be in words or reactions.
 Further communication processes depend upon feedback.

 Context or environment

 Social, cultural, physical or physiological contexts define the process of communication.
 It shows why, how and in what way a communication takes place.
 This is as important as the message itself.
-It influences both message as well as noise.
+It influences both the message as well as noise.